Mert-Guenduez/learnityourself/UC_ManageTasks.md

 ## 1. Use-Case Name
 ### 1.1 Brief Description
-The use case allows a Mission Member to manage the Missions tasks.
-To access these functions the Mission Member must be within a Missions View
+This Use Case deals with enabling a User to manage a Missions tasks.
+To access these functions the User must be within a Missions View

 ## 2. Flow of Events
 ### 2.1 Basic Flow